-Amida Therapy is a group of therapists based in Great Malvern, and Watford, trained and practicing in a Buddhist approach to psychotherapy.
+The Institute of Zen Therapy is a group of therapists based in Worcestershire and Watford, trained and practicing in a Buddhist approach to psychotherapy.
 All have studied Buddhist psychology with the Amida school, and together have a wealth of experience both as therapists and more generally within the helping professions.
-We can offer individual face to face appointments, as well as Skype and telephone consultations.
+We can offer individual face to face appointments, as well as online and telephone consultations.

 Buddhist Therapy: Buddhism is a path of liberation for the world.
 In the Buddhist analysis, peace in the world and peace in the hearts of people are simply different aspects of the same thing.
 Buddhist therapy supports us to lead a compassionately engaged way of life that is both happier and more constructive.
 If we would make a better world, we must also work on ourselves.
 If we would work on ourselves, we must find some concern for our world.